How to Read Water

 Two anglers can fish the same lake on the same day and have completely different results.
-The difference usually isn’t gear or luck — it’s that one of them knows how to read the water.
-Fish aren’t scattered randomly.
+The difference usually isnโt gear or luck - itโs that one of them knows how to read the water.
+Fish arenโt scattered randomly.
 They position themselves with purpose, balancing food, comfort, and safety.
 Once you learn to see a body of water the way a fish experiences it, you stop casting blindly and start casting where fish actually are.
+It pairs naturally with the presentation skills in our fishing techniques hub.

 Think Like a Fish